cloudnative-pg/cloudnative-pg/docs/src/index.md

 * Support for Local Persistent Volumes with PVC templates
 * Reuse of Persistent Volumes storage in Pods
 * Rolling updates for PostgreSQL minor versions and operator upgrades
+* Continuous backup to an S3 compatible object store
 * Standard output logging of PostgreSQL error messages

 ## About this guide